nathankrishnan/nathankrishnan.github.io/_posts/2017-03-18-bloomfilter.md

 ```
 **NOTE**: $0 and $1 are shorthand syntax for the argument names.
 Swift will automatically provide shorthand argument names to inline closures, e.g. $0, $1, $2, etc.

+## Check if the Bloom Filter is empty